-- Open the Propane Gas Tank valve by turning fully "counter-clockwise". - Refer to the manufacturer's user guide provided in your InfoCase for complete operating instructions.
+1. Open the LP gas tank valve by turning fully counter-clockwise.

-LCD Thermostat (Located near Systems Monitor Panel)
+Temp Selector • Slide to select temperature

-• The Furnace Fan should start to blow immediately after setting the Thermostat.
-After approximately 30 seconds, the Furnace burner should light.
-The Furnace will now cycle off and on automatically, as the Thermostat demands just like a household Furnace.
-If heat does not come out of the heat ducts after a minute or so, the burner is not lit.
+- 2. Move SYSTEM switch from Off to Heat and set the desired temperature using the Temp Selector slider. - 3.
+Furnace fan should start to blow immediately after setting the thermostat. - 4.
+After about 30 seconds, the furnace burner should light. - 5.
+The furnace should now cycle off and on automatically as the thermostat demands just like a household furnace.

+NOTE: If heat does not come out of the heat ducts after a minute or so the burner is not lit.

-- Turn Thermostat OFF for 3-5 minutes, ensure Propane Gas Tank valve is open, and tank is not empty. - Turn Thermostat ON and re-select desired mode and temperature position.
+Turn thermostat off for 3-5 minutes, check to be sure propane gas tank valve is open and tank is not empty, then try steps 2-4 again.

-If the Furnace will not light after three attempts, follow "Shut Down" instructions and contact your dealer or a local RV service center for repair.
+If the furnace will not light after three attempts, go to Shut Down steps and contact your dealer or a local RV service center for repair.